Benoît Tréluyer: Endurance racing and Le Mans

-In 2010 he joined the factory Audi squad alongside André Lotterer and Marcel Fässler.
+In 2010, Tréluyer joined the factory Audi squad alongside André Lotterer and Marcel Fässler.
 The trio took second position in their maiden 24 Hours together before triumphing in the 2011 race, holding off the charging Peugeot cars as their fellow Audis both exited in terrifying accidents.
 They would retain their crown in 2012 piloting the first hybrid-powered car to claim victory at La Sarthe.
 Tréluyer fell ill on the morning of the race, forcing him to swap shifts with Fässler, but recovered to play his part in the triumph.

 Further wins in Great Britain and Bahrain, as well as podiums in Brazil, Japan and China, saw the trio go on to claim the 2012 FIA World Endurance Championship drivers' title, becoming the first recipients of an officially sanctioned world sportscar title in two decades.
 Afterwards Tréluyer revealed that he was "very proud to finish ahead of Tom Kristensen and Allan McNish who are fantastic drivers."

-In March 2013 Tréluyer, along with Audi team-mates Fässler and Oliver Jarvis, took victory at the 12 Hours of Sebring.
-The Frenchman will defend his world title in the 2013 FIA World Endurance Championship alongside regular partners Lotterer and Fässler.
+In March 2013, Tréluyer, along with Audi team-mates Fässler and Oliver Jarvis, took victory at the 12 Hours of Sebring.
+He also continued to run in the FIA World Endurance Championship that year, once again driving alongside regular partners Lotterer and Fässler.